codedbychavez/bulmacss-sidebar/README.md

 # bulmacss-sidebar

-A responsive demo web application with side bar. **Made with Angular and Bulma CSS**.
+A responsive demo web application with a sidebar. **Made with Angular and Bulma CSS**.

 ## Desktop View